 Children with autism often struggle to reach social and academic goals.
 School can be a frustrating, distracting environment.
 And in traditional classrooms, your child’s primary teacher might not have the training to help children with autism.
-However, at Camp Worth, our team consists of registered behavioral technicians.
+However, at Camp Worth, our team consists of registered behavioral therapists.
 They are trained in best practices to support the education needs of children with autism.

 We believe each child has the ability and potential to learn.
 However, it is up to us to find the right key to unlocking their potential.
 At Camp Worth, we’ll help your child work on organization skills, planning, time management, and other skills that help them get ready to learn.
 When we provide a positive and accepting environment, we instill enthusiasm and motivation and encourage our clients to excel.
 Meanwhile, we celebrate each and every victory they accomplish.

 For many children with autism, the classroom is a challenging place.
 Although children with autism do well with routine and structure, some of the symptoms of autism spectrum disorder make school frustrating.
 These include: